Finding a Top Financial Advisor Firm in Edina, Minnesota

 Punch & Associates Investment Management

-Punch & Associates Investment Management has the next-most assets under management (AUM).
-The firm works mostly with individuals, but it also offers its services to high-net-worth individuals, pension plans, pooled investment vehicles, government entities, corporations and charitable organizations.
-The fee-only firm imposes a minimum account size of $250,000 for most clients.
+Punch & Associates Investment Management works mostly with high-net-worth individuals, but it also offers its services to non-high-net-worth individuals, pension plans, pooled investment vehicles, government entities, corporations and charitable organizations.
+The fee-only firm imposes a minimum account size of $250,000 for most individual clients.
+Wealth planning clients don't need to adhere to a minimum.

 Punch & Associates Investment Management Background